dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 subsequent sections will specify all the elements ("an invocation of the extension type member `m` ...") based on specific syntax, and then rely an this section to specify the static analysis of the given situation.

+*Note that some compile-time errors may seem relevant in this section, but they are actually specified in the section about the static analysis of extension types.
+This is because said errors are errors in an extension type declaration, but this section is concerned with invocations of extension type members.*

 We need to introduce a concept that is similar to existing concepts for regular classes.